kevinfiol/kevinfiol.github.io/blog/simple-state-management-in-mithriljs.md

 I've since learned React and have come to appreciate it for its influence on modern web development.
 However, I find that Mithril, a framework that sits at half the size of React whilst containing more features, has remained my go-to.

 When it comes to state management, Mithril is as unopinionated as they come.
-You can use Redux, Mobx, Cerebral, or some implementation of the SAM pattern -- really, the sky is the limit.

-Important to note, however, is that Mithril comes with an auto-redraw system.
-The virtual DOM created by Mithril will diff and synchronize the DOM whenever changes are made to your data layer.
-Typically, the redraws are triggered after a DOM event handler is called.
+You can use Redux, Mobx, Cerebral, some implementation of the SAM pattern, or best of all -- just a plain ol' JavaScript object!
+Mithril comes with an auto-redraw system.
+The virtual DOM created by Mithril will diff against and synchronize the DOM whenever changes are made to your data layer.
+Most commonly, the redraws are triggered after a DOM event.

 What this means in practice is that you are free to structure your data however you'd like, and Mithril takes care of the rest.
 Below is an example of a simple Counter application written with Mithril: